Pressure gaps, geometric potentials, and nonpositively curved manifolds: Introduction.

 \subsection{Examples:}

-The prototype of type 1 manifolds is the surface of revolution with profile $f(x)=1+|x|^{r}$, which is also the main example discussed in Lima-Matheus-Melbourne \cite{lima2021polydecay}.
-For higher dimension, one important example is the Heintze example (see Ballman-Brin-Eberlein \cite{ballman1985nonpositive} or \cite[Section 10.2]{burns2018unique}.)
-The simplest version of the Heintze example is given by the following construction.
-One starts with a finite volume hyperbolic 3-manifold with one cusp, then removes the cusp and flattens the region near the cross-section.
+The prototype of Type 1 manifolds is the surface of revolution with profile \( f(x) = 1 + |x|^{r} \), which is the main example discussed in Lima, Matheus, and Melbourne \cite{lima2021polydecay}.
+For higher dimensions, an important example is the Heintze example (see Ballman, Brin, and Eberlein \cite{ballman1985nonpositive} or \cite[Section 10.2]{burns2018unique}).
+The simplest version of the Heintze example starts with a finite volume hyperbolic 3-manifold with one cusp, then removes the cusp and flattens the region near the cross-section.
 Recall that the cross-section of the cusp is a codimension 1 totally geodesic flat torus.
-We get the Heintze example by gluing two identical copies of the above 3-manifold along the cross-section; see Figure \ref{fig:type1}.
+The Heintze example is obtained by gluing two identical copies of the above 3-manifold along the cross-section (see Figure \ref{fig:type1}).

-Type 2 surfaces (see Figure \ref{fig:type2}) were introduced in Gerber-Ni\c{t}ic\u{a} \cite{gerber1999ETDS} and Gerber-Wilkinson \cite{gerber1999holder}.
-The archetype is a rank 1 nonpositive curved surface with an analytic metric.
-In such cases, it is a folklore result that $\Sing$ consists of unit tangent bundles of finitely many closed geodesics (see \cite[Section 10.1]{burns2018unique} for a sketched proof).
+Type 2 surfaces (see Figure \ref{fig:type2}) were introduced in Gerber and Niţică \cite{gerber1999ETDS} and Gerber and Wilkinson \cite{gerber1999holder}.
+The archetype is a rank 1 nonpositively curved surface with an analytic metric.
+In such cases, it is well-known that $\mathrm{Sing}$ consists of unit tangent bundles of finitely many closed geodesics (see \cite[Section 10.1]{burns2018unique} for a sketched proof).

-We remark that for nonpositively curved surfaces Cao and Xavier \cite{cao2008flatstrip} showed flat strips for nonpositively curved manifolds close up.
-However, in general we do not know if the singular geodesics or the (higher dimensional) zero curvature strips close up.
-Nevertheless, in all known examples, to the best of the authors knowledge, singular set all close up, and this leads to our hypothesis on the existence of $T_{0}$.
+We remark that for nonpositively curved surfaces, Coudène and Schapira \cite[Theorem 3.2]{Coudene2014} (inspired by the unpublished work of Cao and Xavier \cite{cao2008flatstrip}) showed that flat strips for nonpositively curved surfaces close up.
+Moreover, Constantine, Lafont, McReynolds, and Thompson \cite[Theorem B]{MR3961216} establish a similar result in higher dimensions.
+However, in general, it is unknown if the singular geodesics or the (higher dimensional) zero curvature strips close up.
+Nevertheless, in all known examples, to the best of the authors' knowledge, the singular sets do close up, leading to our hypothesis on the existence of $T_{0}$.

-\subsection{Historical remarks:}
+\subsection{Historical Remarks}